 In addition to handling domestic violence charges, our attorneys at The Umansky Law Firm also defend against protective injunctions.
 These are commonly called restraining orders or protective orders.
 Types of protective injunctions include:

 - Repeat violence injunctions

-Our criminal defense lawyers represent men and women in civil domestic violence and other protective injunction cases.
-Our clients come from Orlando and throughout Central Florida.
-Contact us to schedule a free initial consultation.
+Our criminal defense lawyers represent men and women in civil domestic violence and other protective injunction and restraining order cases.
+Our clients come from Orlando and throughout central Florida.

 If the police are called and you are arrested and charged with domestic violence, it is a criminal matter.
 In many of these cases, a protective injunction may be issued as well.

 On the other hand, if a spouse or significant other simply goes to court and files a domestic violence injunction against you in order to prevent alleged abuse, it is a civil matter.
 A protective injunction is not a criminal matter, unless there is a violation of the domestic violence injunction.
 Such a violation is considered a crime.

 The terms of domestic violence injunctions can cause major interference to a person's life.
 Nonetheless, those terms must be followed, even if the injunction was filed by one spouse against the other and its terms require staying out of the family home.
 Unfortunately, it can be very easy to violate those terms, even unintentionally.
 If you have been accused of violating a domestic violence injunction, you are facing a criminal charge that can have serious repercussions if you are convicted.

 As a prosecutor, Bill Umansky was the head of the Domestic Violence Unit.
 In this capacity, he was responsible for investigating, charging and prosecuting a wide range of domestic violence and related cases.
 He also trained police officers and victim advocates.
 At our law firm, we truly understand all aspects of domestic violence charges, and we use our knowledge to protect your rights.